 Use this section to file samples of your child’s homework or classwork that show signs of progress or concern.
 It’s a good idea to file samples at least monthly.
 And just like in the other sections of your IEP binder, put the newest stuff on top to help you find the most up-to-date information.

 Start this section with a copy of the school’s code of conduct.
 Some teachers may have also sent home class-specific behavior plans and rules.
 Keep copies of these here too.

 If your child has a behavior intervention plan or behavior contract, file it next in this section.
 This is also the place to file disciplinary notices, if your child receives any.
 Why keep these in your IEP binder?
 Because kids have additional rights and protection if the behavior they’re disciplined for could be related to their disability.

 Since your IEP binder will come to IEP meetings with you, you may want to add a zippered supply pouch.
 Stocking it with some pens and an extra set of sticky notes means you’ll have one less thing to worry about during your IEP meeting.

-> And last but not least, remember that organizing your child’s IEP binder may take some time at first.
-But once the initial steps are done, it’s easy to maintain!
-When it comes to overseeing your child’s IEP, the less time you have to spend hunting for paperwork, the more time you can focus on questions to ask before and during the IEP meeting.
+And last but not least, remember that organizing your child’s IEP binder may take some time at first.
+But once the initial steps are done, it’s easy to maintain.
+When it comes to staying on top of your child’s IEP, the less time you have to spend hunting for paperwork, the more time you can focus on questions to ask before and during the IEP meeting.